Car Popping or Backfire + Check Engine Light

 What should I check first?

 First check whether the light is solid or blinking.
-Then read the stored trouble code, notice when the popping happens most clearly, and avoid replacing parts until you know which code is stored.
+Then notice when the popping happens most clearly and read the stored trouble code before replacing anything.